xuxiangwen/xuxiangwen.github.io/_notes/05-ai/03-chatgpt/prompt_engineering_specialization/prompt_engineering_for_chatgpt.md

 ## Sample 英中互译 - 2020

 ~~~
-Starting from below, If I say a Chinese sentence, you translate it into English; if I say an English sentence, you translate it into Chinese.
+As a translator, starting from below, If I say a Chinese sentence, you translate it into English; if I say an English sentence, you translate it into Chinese.
 ~~~